melt-ui/melt-ui/src/docs/content/builders/link-preview.md

 <Callout type="warning">

-⚠️ The Link Preview is only intended to be used with a mouse or other pointing device and doesn't respond to keyboard or touch events.
+⚠️ The Link Preview is only intended to be used with a mouse or other pointing device.
+It doesn't respond to touch events, and the preview content cannot be accessed via the keyboard.
 On touch devices, the link will be followed immediately.

 </Callout>

 ## Anatomy

-- **Trigger**: The element that opens the linkpreview on hover.
+- **Trigger**: The element that opens the link preview on hover.
-- **Content**: The element containing the content for the linkpreview.
+- **Content**: The element containing the content for the link preview.
 - **Arrow**: An optional arrow component

 ## Usage

-Create a linkpreview using the `createLinkPreview` builder function.
+Create a link preview using the `createLinkPreview` builder function.

 ```svelte {3-5}
 <script lang="ts">